Radhika Madan: Expansion to films (2018–2022)

 In 2019, Madan was cast in Vasan Bala's action comedy Mard Ko Dard Nahi Hota with newcomer Abhimanyu Dassani.
 It premiered in the Midnight Madness section of the 2018 Toronto International Film Festival, where it won the People's Choice Award: Midnight Madness.
 The film was also screened at the 2018 MAMI Film Festival.
 Madan mentioned that she was auditioning for Laila Majnu (2018) when got to know about Mard Ko Dard Nahi Hota and chose the latter film because of its "uniqueness".
 She performed all the stunts herself and watched several classic action films for days to famliarise herself with the genre.
 She was also injured while undergoing physical training.
 Pradeep Menon of Firstpost called her a "delight as Supri" and noted that Madan "manages to make it work by sheer will and talent" despite the character having an "inconsistent treatment".
 He further said that she "sparkles in the action sequences."

 In 2020, Madan appeared in Homi Adajania's comedy-drama Angrezi Medium with Irrfan Khan and Kareena Kapoor, which was Khan's last film before his death in April 2020.
 Anupama Chopra called her an "absolute natural" in the role.
 Writing that she "captures the unforced innocence of a 17-year-old, desperate to get out of her small town and see the world."

 In 2021, Madan did a variety of four projects.
 She made her entry into web series with her performances as Divya Didi in Ray and Avani Rajvansh in Feels Like Ishq, both of which earned critical praise.
-She also worked in the music video Ni Jaana, a single by Jasleen Royal.
+She also worked in the music video Ni Jana, a single by Jasleen Royal.
 Her only film in 2021 was released on Disney+ Hotstar.
 It was Kunal Deshmukh's romance film Shiddat with Sunny Kaushal.
 In 2022, she was seen in a guest appearance in Netflix neo-noir crime comedy thriller film Monica, O My Darling.

 2023–present

 In 2023, her first release came with Vishal Bhardwaj's production and his son Aasmaan's directorial debut crime thriller film Kuttey which was released threatically with mixed to positive reviews from critics.
 Sukanya Verma of Rediff wrote, "Radhika's candour stays true to Kuttey's unhinged ways".
 Madan next appeared as a gully cricketer in Kacchey Limbu with Rajat Barmecha and Ayush Mehra.
 India Today noted, "Madan has outdone herself, yet again.
 She’s successfully proved why filmmakers and audience are looking at her as a bankable actor."
 She then appeared in Adajania's web series Saas, Bahu Aur Flamingo.

 Madan will next play the titular character in Sudhanshu Saria's Sanaa.
-The film will have its world premiere at the 26th Tallinn Black Nights Film Festival in November 2022.
-She completed shooting for the remake of Tamil film Soorarai Pottru called Sarfira alongside Akshay Kumar and Paresh Rawal, which released on July 12, 2024.
-Madan also started filming for Dinesh Vijan's social thriller film Happy Teacher's Day with Nimrat Kaur in September 2022.
-The film was released as Sajini Shinde Ka Viral Video.
+The film will have its world premiere at the Tallinn Black Nights Film Festival in November 2022.
+She completed shooting for the remake of Tamil film Soorarai Pottru, titled Sarfira, alongside Akshay Kumar and Paresh Rawal, which released on July 12, 2024.
+Madan also started filming for Dinesh Vijan's social thriller film with Nimrat Kaur in September 2022.
+The film, titled Sajini Shinde Ka Viral Video, released on 27 October 2023.